St Philip's Church, Salford: Exterior

 The exterior of St Philip's is made of ashlar stone.
 It was built in the Greek Revival style.
 It features an undivided design, with a bell tower atop a semi-circular portico to the south.
 The church's body is divided into two levels.
 The upper floor windows are round-headed, while the lower-storey windows are straight-headed.
 On the north and south sides, are nine bays, and on the east and west sides, are three bays.
 The portico encloses a semi-circular porch, covering the central three bays on the south side.
 An Ionic colonnade with a balustraded parapet supports the portico.
 Plain pilasters separate the bell tower's round-arched apertures, which are alternately open and blind.
 Above this stage there are four clock faces, and the summit is capped by a dome.
 The clock was made by Whitehurst and Company of Derby.
-On the west front are three doorways; the central bay projects slightly forwards, and has a pedimented doorway.
+On the west front are three doorways; the central bay projects slightly forward, and has a pedimented doorway.